Managing object locks in a bucket

 Setting up default object locks

-Default locks are set for all new object versions uploaded to the bucket.
+Default locks apply to all new object versions you upload to the bucket.
 These settings do not affect the previously uploaded versions.

 To set up default object locks: